rust-minidump/rust-minidump/CONTRIBUTING.md

-## synth-minidump: Synthetic Minidumps for Tests
+## minidump-synth: Synthetic Minidumps for Tests

-rust-minidump includes a [synthetic minidump generator](synth-minidump) which lets you come up with a high-level description of the contents of a minidump, and then produces an actual minidump binary that we can feed it into the full parser.
+rust-minidump includes a [synthetic minidump generator](minidump-synth) which lets you come up with a high-level description of the contents of a minidump, and then produces an actual minidump binary that we can feed it into the full parser.

 This is used throughout the codebase.
-Being able to use synth-minidump and add things to it is very important!
+Being able to use minidump-synth and add things to it is very important!
 This can in turn involve the test_assembler crate, which we discuss in the next section.
 Thankfully you don't need to master these systems: there's usually already code/tests for something *similar* which you can copy-paste and tweak.

-Most streams in the minidump format are "some kind of list", and there are a few common formats for those lists. synth-minidump makes it relatively easy to add streams like that.
+Most streams in the minidump format are "some kind of list", and there are a few common formats for those lists. minidump-synth makes it relatively easy to add streams like that.
 See: ListStream, ExListStream, and SimpleStream.

 If your stream is more complicated you might instead want to model your code off of the more adhoc streams like SystemInfo, Exception, or MiscStream.